deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 #### Letter Frequency

-The `lfreq` column contains a measure of how far the document deviates from the letter distribution of the respective language.
+The `lfreq` score contains a measure of how far the document deviates from the letter distribution of the respective language.
 To get the value, a vector $x$ of relative letter frequencies is first calculated over the characters of a fixed alphabet.
 Then the [euclidian distance]